 However, both men and women have difficulty with learning and memory when they’ve been drinking excessively for long periods of time.
 Various issues that arise during blackout drinking include:

-Wenicke-Kosakoff Syndrome, also known as “wet brain”, occurs as a result of a thiamine deficiency from alcoholism.
+Wernicke-Kosakoff Syndrome, also known as “wet brain”, occurs as a result of a thiamine deficiency from alcoholism.
 Primarily, wet brain causes confusion and optical nerve paralysis.
 The symptoms of wet brain can be so severe, some people are unable to find their way out of a room.
 This is why seeking drug and alcohol rehab is so important.

-Young people, especially, are at high risk for slowing brain development.
+Young people, especially, are at high risk of slowing brain development.
 This is because the brain is still maturing during the adolescent years.
 The part of the brain responsible for logical decision making, impulse control, and empathy is the prefrontal cortex.
 It slows brain development when young people regularly drink in excess.
-Additionally, this means young people are more likely to develop alcohol addiction.
+Additionally, this means young people are more likely to develop an alcohol addiction.

-If these alcoholism facts worry you, it’s time to get help.
+If alcoholism facts worry you, it’s time to get help.
 At San Antonio Recovery Center in San Antonio, Texas, we use the 12-step philosophy to help you regain control of your life.
 No matter how low you think you’ve gone, we’re here to uplift you.
 Our comprehensive programs include: